Is there financial help for my medical bills?

 Financial assistance programs, sometimes called “charity care,” provide free or discounted health care to people who need help paying their medical bills.
 These programs may help patients who do not have insurance and patients who have insurance but are underinsured.
 These programs may be provided by your medical care provider and your state.
 Additionally, there may be non-profit organizations or advocacy groups that can help you.

-The Affordable Care Act (ACA) requires hospitals with 501(c)(3) nonprofit status to provide this free or discounted care .
-Hospitals are required to have a written Financial Assistance Policy (FAP) and a written Emergency Medical Care policy.
-These policies should be widely publicized (for example, a conspicuous written notice on billing statements and public displays) and must include specific information such as:
+The Affordable Care Act (ACA) requires hospitals to have a written Financial Assistance Policy (FAP) and a written Emergency Medical Care policy .
+These policies should be widely publicized (for example, an easily seen written notice on billing statements and public displays) and must include specific information such as:

 As part of the hospital intake or discharge process, the hospital must offer you a paper copy of the plain language summary of the FAP.
 This summary must include: